 If this is a consideration you would likely go with an option listed above, which is the custom wood blind, or you might choose something like bamboo shades, which presents a bit more durability as compared to cellular shades which an be ripped easily.

-As a final note, as well as that are going to make your home safe, you should also ensure they’re properly installed and that your little one’s crib is placed far enough way that they can’t try to reach them.
+As a final note, as well as shopping for window coverings that are going to make your home safe, you should also ensure they’re properly installed and that your little one’s crib is placed far enough way that they can’t try to reach them.